Jan. 6 panel subpoenas Trump

 "In short, you were at the center of the first and only effort by any U.S. President to overturn an election and obstruct the peaceful transition of power, ultimately culminating in a bloody attack on our own Capitol and on the Congress itself," they wrote.

+"We understand that, once again, flouting norms and appropriate and customary process, the Committee has publicly released a copy of its subpoena.
+As with any similar matter, we will review and analyze it, and will respond as appropriate to this unprecedented action," David Warrington, a lawyer for Trump, said in a statement.

 After the panel voted Oct.
-13 to subpoena him, Trump in a statement on his Truth Social called the committee "a total bust."
+13 to subpoena him, Trump in a statement called the committee "a total bust."

 "Why didn't the Unselect Committee ask me to testify months ago?
 Why did they wait until the very end, the final moments of their last meeting?
 Because the Committee is a total 'BUST' that has only served to further divide our Country which, by the way, is doing very badly - A laughing stock all over the World?" he wrote.